Child Passenger Safety (Pupil Transportation)

-There is no Nebraska statute stating a minimum age for children sitting in the front seat of a vehicle, but best practice recommendations are to not seat children under age 13 in the front seat.
-However, if the situation occurs that a child younger than 13 needs to ride in the front seat, please follow these steps:
+Children under the age of 8 cannot be seated in the front seat of a small vehicle per Section 60-6,267.
+Best practice recommendations are to not seat children under age 13 in the front seat.
+However, if the situation occurs that a child between ages 9-13 needs to ride in the front seat, please follow these steps:

 - Seat the tallest/biggest child in the front seat.

 - Make sure the seat belt fits properly – lap belt low on lap, not on stomach; shoulder belt is centered on shoulder.